Core War: Development

 Core War was inspired by a self-replicating program called Creeper and a subsequent program called Reaper that destroyed copies of Creeper.
 Creeper was created by Bob Thomas at BBN.
 Dewdney was not aware of the origin of Creeper and Reaper and refers to them as a rumor originating from Darwin and the worm experiments of Shoch and Hupp.
-The 1984 Scientific American article on Core War nevertheless cites the game Darwin, played by Victor A. Vyssotsky, Robert Morris, and Douglas McIlroy at Bell Labs in 1961.
+The 1984 Scientific American article on Core War nevertheless cites the game Darwin, created by Victor A. Vyssotsky, Robert Morris, and Douglas McIlroy at Bell Labs in 1961.

 The word "Core" in the name comes from magnetic-core memory, an obsolete random-access memory technology.
 This term was then, and still today, typically in use as the term for working memory in working memory dumps, called core dumps, on Unix and most Unix-like systems.
 Additionally, the default filename used for core dumps on such systems is usually "core" or contains the word core.

 The first description of the Redcode language was published in March 1984, in Core War Guidelines by D. G. Jones and A. K. Dewdney.
 The game was introduced to the public in May 1984, in an article written by Dewdney in Scientific American.
 Dewdney revisited Core War in his "Computer Recreations" column in March 1985, and again in January 1987.

 The International Core Wars Society (ICWS) was founded in 1985, one year after Dewdney's original article.
 The ICWS published new standards for the Redcode language in 1986 and 1988, and proposed an update in 1994 that was never formally set as the new standard.
 Nonetheless, the 1994 draft was commonly adopted and extended, and forms the basis of the de facto standard for Redcode today.
 The ICWS was directed by Mark Clarkson (1985–1987), William R. Buckley (1987–1992), and Jon Newman (1992–); currently the ICWS is defunct.